 And now, suddenly, there was an adult here who takes an interest in him!
 One who seems to like him!
 Somebody who knew his family!
-(Family: which is all-important in Slytherin House.)
+(Family: which is highly important in Slytherin House.)

 ...
 Somebody who can indoctrinate him in the traditions of his proud Slytherin heritage.
 Someone who can coach him, and teach him, and guide his choices.